ClementTsang/bottom/.github/ISSUE_TEMPLATE/question_template.md

 ---
 name: Question?
-about: If you've just got a question that isn't covered by other categories (bug reports, feature requests, etc.), ask away via this template.
+about: If you've just got a question that isn't covered by other categories (bug reports, feature requests, etc.), ask using this template.
 title: ""
 labels: "question"
 assignees: ""